nhsconnect/gpconnect/pages/support/support_run_website_locally.md

 bundle exec jekyll serve
 ```

-By default pages are served from http://localhost:4005/
+By default, pages are served from http://localhost:4005/

-You will likely hit two further problems.
+You will likely hit two further problems:

-1) Fix warnings related to SSL certificate checking (by configuring the SSL_CERT_FILE env variable)
+1) fix warnings related to SSL certificate checking (by configuring the SSL_CERT_FILE env variable)

 I followed the following instructions to download and reference a cacert.pem file.

 [cacert_file](https://gist.github.com/fnichol/867550)

-2) Fix warnings related to the Jekyll GitHub Metadata plugin (by configuring the JEKYLL_GITHUB_TOKEN env veriable)
+2) fix warnings related to the Jekyll GitHub Metadata plugin (by configuring the JEKYLL_GITHUB_TOKEN env variable)

 [github-metadata](https://github.com/jekyll/github-metadata)